JackLamb99/the-missing-brother/README.md

 #### JavaScript

 No errors occurred when passing though the [JS Hint Validation Service](https://jshint.com/).
-Any warnings about unused functions relate to functions called in seperate JavaScript files.
+Any warnings about unused functions relate to functions called in separate JavaScript files.

 ### Lighthouse